 a collective of dance and performance artists committed to artistic innovation.

-spans seven cities, three countries, two continents, one earth.
+spans seven cities, four countries, two continents, one earth.

 embraces today’s dance and performance community as a global phenomenon.

 connects virtual and ideological cohorts, providing a web of support for artistic growth and daring.